anaverageone/AdvancedNLP/README.md

-# Advanced NLP
+# Advanced NLP, P4, 2023
-Project for Text Mining Course at VU University (Advanced NLP)
+Master of Text Mining, VU University

-## Authors
+Task: emantic Role labeling

+### Group members:
+Meruyert Nurberdikhanova (2779728),
-Cecilia Kuan
+Cecilia Kuan (2770087),

-Siti Nurhalimah

-Long Ma
+Long Ma (2761790),

-Meruyert Nurberdikhanova
+Siti Nurhalimah (2692449)

-## Files
+### Files
-The .ipynb files in this repository are:
+Current repository holds following files for feature extractions:
-- extract_dependent_head_and_constituent.ipynb: is a Jupyter notebook to extract the dependent of target word and the head + full constituent from the head word
+- extract_dependent_head_and_constituent.ipynb: a Jupyter notebook to extract the dependent of target word and the head + full constituent from the head word
 -  dependency_relations_and_NER.ipynb: a Jupyter notebook to extract the named entity of target word + calculate its relative paths to head + dependency relation to head, the features are saved in panda dataframe format.
+- advancedNLP_a1_pos_voice.ipynb --- Jupyter notebook file with script for extracting PoS tags of tokens in a sentence, and voice of a sentence.
+Instruction for running the notebook is provided inside the notebook file.